cjpicc11/Adobe-Campaign-Standard-Exam-Study-Notes/Lecture-Notes/Adobe_Campaign_Standard_Lecture_Notes.md

 **You can use Traps to:**
 - Detect Illegal use and distribution of profile data.
         - More commonly used with Direct Mail deliveries
-        - Recommended when you are using an external service provider for campaign fulfilment
+        - Recommended when you are using an external service provider for campaign fulfillment
 - Ensure deliveries are receive by profiles
 - Send a copy of the delivery to management.